-- Balancing the growth of our City whilst enhancing its unique qualities - % of residents satisfied that new development respects and enhances the identity of our City Figure 5 - Balancing identity and growth
+- Resident satisfaction with balancing the growth of our City whilst enhancing its unique qualities - Resident satisfaction that new development respects and enhances the identity of our City Figure 5 - Balancing identity and growth

-- % of residents satisfied that infrastructure and services meet the needs of a growing population - % of residents who feel that Council is speaking to other levels of Government, business and community groups about what the City and residents need Figure 6 - Infrastructure and advocacy
+- Resident satisfaction that infrastructure and services meet the needs of a growing population - Resident satisfaction with Council speaking to other levels of Government, business and community groups about what the City and residents need Figure 6 - Infrastructure and advocacy

 Outcome 3 WE CAN GET AROUND THE CITY Our community has told us they want a strong focus on improving roads, public transport, parking and pathways to reduce traffic congestion, enhance liveability and provide safe and efficient access to all areas of our City.
 Most of our journeys rely on the road network, as the railway line crosses the city east to west but does not provide any north south links.
 Our original townships grew up along the railway, but the past 30 years of growth has spread out from these areas, isolated from public transport.
 Over 56,000 local residents travel to work outside our City, relying on cross-City and cross-regional travel which can be difficult with the existing public transport network.
 An integrated shared pathway network throughout our City - linked to public open space, schools, shops, community facilities and public transport - is vital to create connections and encourage people to walk and cycle.
 Council will keep adding to and improving our pathways and working with developers to deliver shared pathways for new communities.
-Outcome 3 targets the delivery of effective transport options for passengers and freight in the City and the region by Council and other levels of government.
+If Penrith is to grow as envisioned by the State Government, good transport will be essential to creating a liveable City.
+Planning to upgrade The Northern Road and Mulgoa Road has already commenced, and the Western Sydney City Deal includes a commitment to the first stage of the North South Rail Link between St Marys and Badgerys Creek in place by 2026, supported in the shorter term by an express bus service.
+Investigation of the outer Western Sydney Orbital will also commence.
 STRATEGIES Strategy 3.1 Work with partners to improve public transport Strategy 3.2 Provide a safe and efficient road and pathway network Strategy 3.3 Provide parking to meet the needs of the City Strategy 3.4 Improve passenger and freight transport connections in the region STRATEGY 3.1 WORK WITH PARTNERS TO IMPROVE PUBLIC TRANSPORT Why is it important?